 For many filers, tax time can be a chore—poring through confusing forms and sometimes getting stuck in paperwork limbo.
 Missing data, a complex situation, or lingering hopes that you can sneak in one more deduction might have you wondering whether you can get everything done before the deadline.
 Plus, what if you’ve been struggling with the recent global events that have caused major disruptions?

 First of all, if you’re looking at your paperwork and thinking you could use just one more deduction, you might be in luck.
-If you have an Individual Retirement Account (IRA) or Health Savings Account (HSA), but didn’t max them out last year, you can still get a tax deduction if you qualify—as long as you get the money into your account by July 15.
+If you have an Individual Retirement Account (IRA) or health savings account (HSA) but didn’t max them out last year, you can still get a tax deduction if you qualify—as long as you get the money into your account by May 17.

 “Review your contributions to accounts like IRAs and HSAs,” said Eric Nisall, a tax professional specializing in small and online businesses.
-“You can still make previous-year contributions until tax day.”
+“You can still make previous-year contributions until the filing deadline.”

 In fact, you can even open an account.
-If you planned on opening an IRA last year and didn’t make it happen, you can still open one, fund it, and take the deduction.
+If you planned to open an IRA last year but didn’t make it happen, you can still open one, fund it, and take the deduction.
 The same goes for an HSA.
 As long as you qualify for an HSA, you can open one and make a previous-year contribution.

 Nisall warned that you need to double-check everything before making your contribution, though.
 There should be a choice for “previous-year contribution.”
 Be sure that box is checked before you submit.
 Otherwise, you could end up contributing to the wrong year.